lorlouis/blog/articles/an_imperfect_blog.md

 ## Getting myself to finish *something*

-I don't want to push myself to finish every project I start, otherwise I'll end up not starting any new projects.
+I don't want to push myself to finish every project I start; otherwise I'll end up not starting any new projects.
 I think I should prioritise certain projects, such as this blog, and get them released.

-I you can read this, it means I managed to get something imperfect out the door.
+If you can read this, it means I managed to get something imperfect out the door.